voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 ---
 layout: post
-title: "Dear America, Liquid Democracy is Now Possible"
+title: "Announcing United Vote: Let's Build a Democracy We Can Trust"
 author: unitedvote
 excerpt: "Do you ever wish you had more of a voice in Congress?
 More and more of today’s politicians treat elections as a game to be won by stagecraft, manipulation, and fear-mongering rather than a forum to debate our values and policies.
 But, together, we can build a better way."
 unlisted: true
 ---

-#### Do you ever wish you had more of a voice in Congress?
+Do you ever wish you had more of a voice in Congress?

 Too many of our politicians treat elections, the only way we have to make our voices heard, as a game to be won by stagecraft, manipulation, and fear-mongering rather than a forum to debate our values and policies.